 This Aussie Pogue comes on its original stainless-steel Stelux bracelet, and with nylon strap, springbar tool, and rugged travel case.

-• DIAL: Brilliant gold sunburst dial in excellent condition, with matching baton minute and hour hands, with vibrant red chronograph hands on main and subdial.
+DIAL: Brilliant gold sunburst dial in good condition and light patina; matching baton minute and hour hands, and with vibrant red chronograph hands on main and subdial.
 Day/date – with correct Roman/English variants (Aussie's only featured this day configuration) – at 3 o’clock position works nicely.
-Black inner tachymeter ring, with zero fade, rotates smoothly as designed.
-Lume plots retain their sugar cube-like texture and pearly white color, and shines following exposure to strong light.
+Black inner tachymeter ring rotates smoothly as designed.
+Lume plots retain their sugar cube-like texture and pearly white color (with light patina), and shines following exposure to strong light.

 CASE: Stainless-steel case meaures 41mm (w/o crown, 42mm with) x 46mm; no evidence of machine polish.
-Red and blue “Pepsi” bezel insert remains in great condition, with no fade.
+Red and blue “Pepsi” bezel insert remains in good condition, with light UV fade.

 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or blemishes.

-BAND: The Pogue comes on its original stainless-steel Stelux "presidential" bracelet (these were seen on later-produced Aussie Pogues - the Stelux "chiclet" in the Seiko catolog here were on the Aussie when it first debuted), which will fit up to an approx. 7.80 inch wrist; this Aussie also comes with a black nylon strap.
+BAND: The Aussie Pogue comes on its original Seiko-signed stainless-steel Stelux "presidential" bracelet (these were seen on later-produced Aussie Pogues - the Stelux "chiclet" in the Seiko catolog were on the Aussie when it first debuted), which will fit up to an approx. 7.50 inch wrist; this Aussie also comes with a black nylon strap.

 CROWN: Recessed unsigned stainless-steel crown.